MSP360

 MSP360, formerly CloudBerry Lab, is a software and application service provider company that develops online backup, remote desktop and file management products integrated with more than 20 cloud storage providers.

 MSP360 Backup and CloudBerry Explorer are offered for personal use in a “freemium” model.
 Other products, including more advanced MSP360 Backup versions, are sold per license with free trials available.
 MSP360 Backup web service is a Backup-as-a-Service application with centralized management and monitoring that allows for Managed Service Providers and businesses backup and restore of desktops and servers.

 MSP360 Backup supports Windows, Windows Server, macOS, and Linux operating systems and can work with Microsoft SQL Server and Exchange applications, and VMware and Microsoft Hyper-V virtualization software.
+In addition, MSP360 provides a cloud to cloud backup solution for Microsoft 365 and Google Workspace, enabling secure data protection and recovery across both ecosystems.

 History

 MSP360 was founded as CloudBerry Lab in 2008 and incorporated in 2011, initially releasing CloudBerry Explorer for Amazon S3, followed by versions for Microsoft Azure, Google Cloud, and OpenStack Swift.
 It was at first based in Newport Beach, California.

 In 2011, the company released MSP360 Backup, followed by releases to support for Windows Server imaging, Microsoft SQL Server and Exchange applications, and Bare Metal Restore for Windows Server and desktop operating systems.
 MSP360 Backup added support for Linux and Mac operating systems in 2015, followed by editions for Synology and QNAP.

 In 2012, the company introduced MSP360 Backup web console; a SaaS backup and disaster recovery web service for managed service providers and businesses that require centralized administration and management for larger environments.

 In 2018, the company introduced the MSP360 Remote Desktop, a free remote control and desktop sharing product designed for secure access and control of remote desktops or servers over the internet.

 In 2020, the company's corporate headquarters were moved to Pittsburgh.

 In 2021, MSP360 introduced MSP360 RMM, an endpoint monitoring and management solution designed for MSPs and IT teams to manage their IT infrastructures.